inflation/jpegxl-sys/README.md

 ### Multithreading

-Fully working now.
+Because `jxl_threads` uses `std::thread`, if you build and statically link `jpeg-xl`, you need to link `libc++` standard library as well.
+Using dynamic library doesn't need this requirement.

-Note: Because `jxl_threads` uses `std::thread`, if you build and statically link `jpeg-xl`, you need to link to `libc++` standard library.
-Using dynamic library don't need this requirement.
+If you don't want the dependency, you can disable `with-threads` feature.